nlsfi/geoserver-configurations/styles/readme.md

-SLD-styles for creating topographic (maastokarttasarja) and background (taustakarttasarja) maps with the visualization of National Land Survey of Finland.
+Geoserver specific SLD-styles for creating topographic (maastokarttasarja) and background (taustakarttasarja) maps with the visualization of National Land Survey of Finland.

 License: